Aircloak/aircloak/ci/README.md

 ### Running

-You can force start a build with `mix aircloak_ci.force_build pr_number`.
+You can force start a build with `mix aircloak_ci.force_pr_build pr_number`.
 The pull request needs to be mergeable (no conflicts with the target branch).

 You can start the local service by invoking `make start`.
 This will behave exactly as the real service, except it will use your credentials, and it will not post comments and status changes to Github.